 Students majoring in the environmental geosciences are required to take all the courses in the list of core courses and to choose an emphasis in geology or water science.
 The program also supports minors in geology and GIS (Geographic Information Systems).

-Environmental Geosciences Major (B.S.)
+Geology Major (B.S.)

+- CHM 240 Inorganic Chemistry 4 Credits

-- GIS 201 Introduction to Geographic Information Systems 4 Credits - GSC 120 Physical Geology 4 Credits - GSC 222 Sediments and Soils 4 Credits - GSC 488 Geoscience Capstone Research 2 Credits - MTH 107 Statistical Concepts and Analysis 4 Credits - GSC 486 Senior Seminar in Water Science 2 Credits
+- GIS 201 Introduction to Geographic Information Systems 4 Credits

+- GSC 120 Physical Geology 4 Credits

+- GSC 222 Sediments and Soils 4 Credits

+• GSC 305 - Hydrology 4 Credits